SimonHStats/SimonHStats/README.md

 - 👋 Hi, I’m @SimonHStats
-- 👀 I’m interested in data science, machine learning, automation, MLOps, DevOps and reliability
+- 👀 I’m interested in data science, machine learning, automation, MLOps, DevOps and AI.
-- 🌱 I’m currently learning Linux Certified System Analyst
+- 🌱 I’m currently learning Databricks Certified Data Engineering

 <!---
 SimonHStats/SimonHStats is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.